The 100 Review Season 4, Episode 6 “We Will Rise”

 Roan and Bellamy happen upon the truck carrying the hydrazine in a conveniently placed large meadow.
 Turns out his men betrayed him to take the hydrazine for themselves and took Clarke hostage.
 Roan and one of his men have a battle on top of highly volatile rocket fuel barrels without blowing them up.
 Somehow… ¯\_(ツ)_/¯.
 Clarke just manages to stop the truck from running into the rover.
 Whew.

 Octavia leads the mob out into the yard at Arkadia to kill Ilian.
-An alarm sounds for black rain, and Kane talks her down by graphically describing Lincoln’s death and comparing Octavia to Pike, while we have to rewatch Lincoln’s death in the background (fuck you).
+An alarm sounds for black rain, and Kane talks her down by graphically describing Lincoln’s death and comparing Octavia to Pike, while we have to rewatch Lincoln’s death in the background (screw you).
 Octavia leaves in tears; Jaha cuts Ilian loose and tells him to run, leading to the weirdest non-sequitur ever as Jaha says the name of the episode (“From the ashes we will rise”).

 Back on the Hydrazine Trail, Clarke builds up Roan’s self esteem as king of Azgeda, then encourages Bellamy about his sister.
 Do either of them ask Clarke how she’s doing leading everyone through all of this or how she might be feeling?
 Nope.
 Of course not.
-Because Clarke exists to make the menz feel better about their lives and take shit from them if they’re feeling upset.
+Because Clarke exists to make the menz feel better about their lives and take flak from them if they’re feeling upset.
 Anyway, they reach the ocean only for Roan to discover that one of the barrels of highly volatile rocket fuel was hit with a Trikru arrow and leaked out all over the road (and presumably the truck) but without blowing up.

 Back in Becca’s lab, Raven finally succeeds in the simulation (even though it tells her she failed with only 15% damage…okay), but only by using every drop of rocket fuel.
 Her high is soon dampened when Murphy arrives with the news that Clarke and Co. lost a barrel on the way.
 Raven has a seizure.